nico-ottero/nico-ottero/README.md

 ## Data Scientist | Data Analyst | Data Engineer | Astronomy Research

+I studied Data Science at Henry and Astrophysicist at UNSJ
 - I work with **astronomical data**, pipelines, statistical analysis, and machine learning
 - I'm interested in collaborating on **data science** projects applied to astrophysics